-It's just like Lauren says: Macomb IS big, and DOES offer so much.
-Want to do more than come to class?
+Want to do more than just go to class?
 You've come to the right place.
-You won't have to look too hard to find tons of ways to have fun, get involved, build leadership skills and—as Jamie puts it—make lifelong friendships.
+At Macomb, you can find tons of ways to have fun, get involved, build leadership skills and make lifelong friendships.

 Welcome to Campus Life at Macomb!